bruceallday/RateMyRecipe/README.md

 });
 module.exports = mongoose.model('NewSchema', newSchema);
 ```
-Use ejs template tagging to dynamically change the views based on the data from mongoDB atlas
+Use ejs template tagging to dynamically change the views based on the data passed from the controller
 ```html
 <!DOCTYPE html>
 <html lang="en">